munificent/craftinginterpreters/book/optimization.md

 #define IS_BOOL(v) ((v) == TRUE_VAL || (v) == FALSE_VAL)
 ```

 Unfortunately, that's not safe.
-The expansion mentions `v` twice which means if
+The expansion mentions `v` twice, which means if
 that expression has any side effects, they will be executed twice.
 We could have
 the macro call out to a separate function, but, ugh, what a chore.

-Instead, we bitwise or a 1 onto the value to merge the only two valid Boolean
+Instead, we bitwise <span class="small-caps">OR</span> a 1 onto the value to
-bit patterns.
-That leaves three potential states the value could be in:
+merge the only two valid Boolean bit patterns.
+That leaves three potential
+states the value can be in:

 1. It was `FALSE_VAL` and has now been converted to `TRUE_VAL`.

 2. It was `TRUE_VAL` and the `| 1` did nothing and it's still `TRUE_VAL`.

-3. It's some other non-Boolean value.
+3. It's some other, non-Boolean value.

 At that point, we can simply compare the result to `TRUE_VAL` to see if we're
 in the first two states or the third.